avishek22/myInsta/README.md

 # myInsta
 My very own Instagram.
+Clone the repository.
-Clone the repository and install all the packages and run on localhost to run this piece of code.
+Install all the packages and run on localhost to run this piece of code.